diladele/docker-websafety/README.md

 ```
     docker rmi diladele/websafety
 ```
+See how you can [install new version](#Running-the-image-from-Docker-Hub).

-#Building and running the image on your machine
+#Building the image on your machine

 Please install docker from www.docker.com.
 After cloning the project, build it with

     ./build.sh

-Run with
+Run the container with

     ./run.sh